matthewamaiale/mattsblog/content/blog/gap-year/index.md

 All while taking a full course load, I joined a blockchain company based in Switzerland, then later a FinTech YC startup in San Francisco.

-Whether you decide to disenroll from school and fly across the country, or take an extra 10 hours from your week, I’ll walk you through how to let this remote environment be an opportunity to explore your own curiosities.

 - **Where to find remote opportunities:**
   - [angel.co](http://www.angel.co/) (where I started)
   - [workatastartup.com](http://www.workatastartup.com/) (For Y Combinator startups)